Skip to main content

 What Equipment Do You Actually Need?

 Video diary advocates often promise you need "just your phone."
-While technically true, that advice ignores practical realities about quality and sustainability.
+That's technically true, and it ignores practical realities about quality and sustainability.

 The Absolute Minimum